-Tap "c" to continue and finalize the configuration.
+Finally, type 'c' to exit the first-boot configuration menu and complete the basic configuration.
 After some waiting, the Fedora Server login prompt appears.

 Always complete this step and close with 'c'.
 Otherwise this installation routine can on reboot again and again conflict with the subsequent configuration.

-You can now disconnect monitor and keyboard.
+Reboot.
+You can then disconnect monitor and keyboard.
 The next steps all happen on the desktop.

-On your desktop open a Browser and enter name and port http://fedora:9090.
-Sometimes the internal DNS already works.
-If not, use the IP address you wrote down, e.g. something like http://192.168.158.116:9090.
+On your desktop open a Browser.
+If you already set the correct hostname and DNS entry, use that.
+Otherwise, use the IP address for now.
+In the example above it is http://192.168.158.172:9090.
 After accepting a warning message due to a missing certificate, voilà, the Cockpit administration interface of your SBC appears.

-Login with your root account to continue configuration
+Login with your administrative account to continue configuration.

 First adjust hostname

-Adjust time and time zone if necessary.
+Adjust time and time zone if necessary and not already done.
 Click on system time and select the time zone.
 Automatic time synchronization should already be enabled.

 If a local time server is available in your network, it can be entered here.
 Many routers offer such a function and relieve the infrastructure.

-To be able to access as root via ssh, you have to install your public ssh key for root.
+To be able to access your account via ssh, you should install your public ssh key.

-Select "accounts" in the left navigation column and choose the root account.
+Select "accounts" in the left navigation column and choose your account.
 At the bottom select "Add Key".
 Copy&paste your public key into the input field.

 If you chose a simple password during the basic installation, you should replace it with a more complex one at this occasion.